tAndreani/airr-standards/docs/standards/minutes_ministd.rst

    *  In general, our documentation will encourage people to provide information on ``important`` fields.
 However, for the sake of compliance, entry screens MAY default these fields to NULL-like.
-   *  The definitions will be documented in `#319`_.
-This should include the distinction between per-field and use case-based requirements.
+   *  The definitions will be documented via `#319`_.
+This should include the distinction between field- and use case-based requirements.
-   *  We will start working on use cases soon, probably once AIRRv2 is published.
+   *  We will start working on use cases in the intermediate future, probably once AIRRv2 is out.

 Follow-up